matheus-rosin/somethingithought.today/content/article/xpown/post.md

 ### Final thoughts

 Again, it’s been fun to spend some time getting my head around this, no matter what it is.
-Please let me know what do you think about it.
+Please let me know what you think about it.
 I mean it.

 See you in the next one!